What Exactly Is Beta-Glucan & What Are Its Notable Health Benefits?

 The science: How beta-glucan provides benefits.

 But how exactly do beta-glucans work?
-Well, it depends on the health benefit we're talking about.
+Well, it depends on the health benefit14 we're talking about.
 For immune health, beta-glucans are antioxidant immunomodulators that help train our innate immune defenses and balance inflammatory responses.

 "This is how it regulates blood sugar levels, as sugar gets absorbed into the bloodstream more gradually," says Gillespie.
 "Beta-glucan is also indigestible by the body; this means that it passes through the GI tract without being broken down and absorbed.
 As it travels intact through the GI system, it can carry excess lipids, like cholesterol out with it."